Emmanuella Lambropoulos: Early life

-Lambropoulos was born on September 12, 1990 and was raised in the Saint-Laurent borough of Montréal.
+Lambropoulos was born on September 12, 1990, and was raised in the Saint-Laurent borough of Montréal.
 She attended Gardenview elementary school, LaurenHill Academy high school and Vanier College, where she received the Program Award upon graduation, awarded in recognition of outstanding achievement in the Social Science (Psychology Major) Program.
 During her time at Vanier, Emmanuella was a member of the Vanier Key Society, a group composed of a talented group of students chosen for their high academic standing, strong communication skills and demonstrated leadership abilities.
 She then graduated from McGill University with a Bachelor of Education in 2013, where she was the president of the McGill Hellenic Students Association.
 She then became a teacher at Rosemount High School, where she taught French and history.

-Most recently, Emmanuella Lambropoulos completed her Masters of Arts in Educational Leadership from McGill University.
+Most recently, Lambropoulos completed her Master of Arts in Educational Leadership from McGill University.

 Political career

 Born and raised in Saint-Laurent, Emmanuella Lambropoulos has been representing the riding in the House of Commons since she was elected in the 2017 by-election.
 The seat in Saint-Laurent became available after the incumbent MP, Stéphane Dion, announced he would be leaving politics in January 2017, following a cabinet shuffle in which he lost his portfolio as foreign affairs minister.
 Lambropoulos had previously volunteered on Dion's team.

-Lambropoulos won the Liberal nomination on March 8, 2017 against the favoured candidate, Yolande James.
+Lambropoulos won the Liberal nomination on March 8, 2017, against the favoured candidate, Yolande James.
 James had previously been a provincial cabinet minister with strong ties to the Liberal party.
 However, she came in third place.
 Another likely candidate, Alan DeSousa, was not included on the ballot at all after being turned down by the Liberal Party.
 Lambropoulos's campaign received strong support from the Greek community.

-She was officially elected as an MP in the Saint-Laurent by-election on April 3, 2017 with 59.1% of votes.
+She was officially elected as an MP in the Saint-Laurent by-election on April 3, 2017, with 59.1% of votes.
 Ms. Lambropoulos has served on the parliamentary committees for Veterans Affairs (May 2017-Sept 2018), Status of Women (Sept 2017-Sept 2019), and Official Languages (Sept 2018-Sept 2019).
 Her most frequently-discussed topics in Parliament are disabilities and the status of women.
 As part of her work for the Status of Women committee, she has studied such issues as shelters and transition homes for women who are seeking to escape domestic violence, and barriers to women entering politics.
 On the Official Languages committee, she advocates for anglophones as the minority language group in Québec.

 On October 21, 2019, she was elected with 58.9% of the popular vote.

 On September 20, 2021, she was elected with 59% of the votes.